Lindsey E. Hardegree

 In 2015 Lindsey was recognized in the Atlanta Business Chronicle’s inaugural 30 Under 30.
 Past honors include Leadership Buckhead Class of 2017, United Way VIP Board Training Program (Spring 2015), LEAD Atlanta Class of 2015, 2014 New Leaders Council Fellow (Atlanta Institute), 2013 Diversity Fellow (Association of Fundraising Professionals of Greater Atlanta), and 2013 Nonprofit Leaders 30 Under 30 Award (Georgia Center for Nonprofits/YNPN Atlanta).

-Lindsey earned her BA in both English and theatre from Wake Forest University, her MFA in performing arts management from the University of North Carolina School of the Arts, a Certificate in Theology and the Arts from Fuller Theological Seminary, and her Master of Theological Studies at Nashotah House Theological Seminary.
-As Georgia’s first Certified KonMari Consultant, Lindsey works with individuals and families to organize their homes and businesses through her company Get Organized Y’all.
+Lindsey earned her BA in both English and theatre from Wake Forest University, her MFA in performing arts management from the University of North Carolina School of the Arts, a Certificate in Theology and the Arts from Fuller Theological Seminary, and her Master of Theological Studies & MDiv Equivalent at Nashotah House Theological Seminary.
+Lindsey is also a professional organizer and productivity specialist trained and certified by Marie Kondo as Georgia’s first Certified KonMari Consultant.
+She works with individuals, families, and companies to create their ideal life by organizing their homes and businesses through her company Get Organized Y’all.
 When she’s not busy working or volunteering, Lindsey enjoys reading voraciously, being a bit geeky (including Star Wars, Harry Potter, and The Sims), baking and cooking, drinking a good cup of coffee, and experiencing the arts and culture community in Atlanta.

 ECF Assistant and Director for Administration (Bishop’s Staff)

 C. Wynn Callaway is the Director for Administration for the Episcopal Diocese of Atlanta and has served ECF as an assistant since 2004.

 Wynn has been with the Diocese of Atlanta for 23 years in finance and administration, and her fun responsibilities included confirmation receptions, Annual Council and Ministry Fair and Hunger Walk Run.
 She has been grateful to assist clergy and lay employees around the diocese with health and pension benefits.